Click here to file an Online Police Report

 The criteria for establishing a COP is based on in part the following criteria:

-Being assigned to a COP house is a sought after position.
-With only a few positions available among the over 200 sworn officers.
+Being assigned to a COP house is a sought after position, with only a few positions available among the authorized strength of 189 officers.
 Officers must demonstrate their communication and problem solving skills.
 The position is one that is labor intensive requiring long hours but is also rewarding as the officer can focus on helping the neighborhood surrounding and seeing the difference they make in the community every day.

 The COP houses also offer more than just a Police Department Outpost, providing a positive and structured environment focused on learning.
 The police department provides the classroom and a computer lab, while the program provides everything from help with homework to arts and crafts.
 Volunteers provide their time to the program and the kids.